 No Sound: Check for a good fuse with proper rating.
 When the radio is turned on, the orange wire should have 12 volts present.
-Radio will mute when no station is received.
-Make sure antenna is plugged into the proper jack.
-If an option is plugged in, make sure it's not on.
-Before installation make sure the switch on the back of the radio is set for the correct speaker option and country.
+Every speaker lead should measure about 6 volts to ground with the radio on and volume low.
+During start up diagnostics if the radio detects a shorted speaker wire the radio will shut off that speaker lead until the issue is resolved.
+The radio will mute when no station is received.
+Make sure the antenna is plugged into the proper jack.
+If an accessory is not connected there will be no audio in auxiliary mode.

 Weak or No Reception: Check continuity between the center pin of the antenna plug and the antenna mast.
-It should read 0 ohms (like a short) Next, check continuity between the center pin of the antenna plug and the car body.
+It should read 0 ohms (like a short).
+Next, check continuity between the center pin of the antenna plug and the car body.
 It should not read (like an open circuit).
 If you're in a metal building, reception may be limited.
 Try it outside.
+Connect an accessory in auxillary mode to make sure sound is present.